pivotal/docs-platform-automation/docs/configuration-management/creating-a-product-config-file.md

 with the path to the ops file you want to use to your `interpolate` command.

 So, to enable TCP routing in PAS, you would add `-o features/tcp_routing-enable.yml`.
+For the rest of this guide, the vars for this feature are referred to as `feature-vars.yml`.
 If you run your complete command, you should again get a list of any newly-required variables.

 ```bash